Without a doubt moving office can be a very stressful ordeal. People, boxes and IT equipment everywhere.

 – Make sure one back-up is off-site (The Cloud)

 Following these steps will ensure data is never fully lost within your business, keeping it secure and functioning normally on a day-to-day basis.
-For more information on backing-up data, please contact us via email at [email protected] or phone at 01329 888444.
+For more information on backing-up data, please contact us via email or phone at 01329 888444.

 Backing up your data is critical for any business.
 Would your business be able to continue running if it suffered a loss of data?
 Downtime and data loss can have a substantial cost to your business both financially and to your reputation, highlighting the importance of your business being prepared for such catastrophe.